zeren-li/zeren-li-webite/content/home/publication.md

 ## Working in Progress

-``Olson in China: Regional Chamber of Commerce, Political Access, and Firm Subsidies.''
-With Shenghua Lu.

 ``Patronage in Plagues: Government Intervention and Essential Business Selection in the COVID-19 Lockdown.''
 With Ye Zhang.

 ``Why Do Firms Hire Politicians: Evidence from Chinese Revolving-Door Officials.''